The Best Crypto Portfolio Tracker Bitcoin Can Buy

 Some crypto portfolio trackers only have a “lite” version implemented into their mobile application.
 They’re only hosting a mobile app because it makes their company look good.
 Often it is just a stripped-down version of the website, sloppily coded into an app with $100 dev costs, realized by a company that usually finds its clients by “email acquisition”.
 This is unfortunate because it causes people to stop caring, and eventually stop using the application altogether.

 The cointracking.info app is different.
-Their mobile application is in a mature state and allows you use every feature that you would otherwise be able to use on their website.
+Their mobile application is in a mature state and allows you to use every feature that you would otherwise be able to use on their website.
 You sacrifice nothing.

 Their app allows you to see real-time coin prices with second by second updates.
 They have their famous pie chart graph of your portfolio that makes it easy to understand and translate, with both day and night modes for increased visibility.
 And yeah, for the nervous screen unlockers, this crypto portfolio app offers a mobile widget that you can install directly onto your home screen.